Chloe-323/budgeteer/README.md

 ## TODO
 - Clean up API calls to have one common datastructure (1h)
-- Clean up Login to set cookies from the server (30m)
-- Get UserChip Working (1.5h)

-- Set up ability to create a budget (2h)
 - Set up budget encryption and decryption (BLOB <-> JSON <-> IBudget) (10h)
+- Set up table for categories and transactions
 - Set up ability to add transactions (2h)
 - Set up ability to add categories and subcategories (2h)
+- Add ability to save
+- Sort budgets in sidebar; new budget automatically sorts properly
+- Add ability to fold sidebar
 - Do all the fancy graphing stuffs (10h)
     - Pie chart for expenses by category, budgeted by category
     - Bar graph comparing budgeted vs actual